-Northern lights Isle of Skye tonight
+Northern lights in Isle of Skye tonight

 Kp 1 is well below the Kp 3-4 threshold needed for aurora to be visible from Isle of Skye.